Praveen-Handigol/Link-Prediction-Twitter-/README.md

 # Link-Prediction-Twitter-

-Please read the .pdf file to undertsand more about the features
+Please read the .pdf file to undertsand more about the features, models used and performance metrics.

 Kaggle Competition link - https://www.kaggle.com/competitions/cp318-link-prediction/overview